 - If cost sharing is mandatory, Principal Investigators (PIs) must include it in the proposal budget and are expected to meet that commitment.

 - Cost sharing cannot include contributions from other sponsored projects, unless they are specifically authorized by both sponsors.

-- allowable under University and sponsor policies and the terms of the Notice of Grant/Contract Award (NOGA);
+- allowable under University and sponsor policies and the terms of the award;

 - allocable as a cost to the project;

 - reasonable and necessary for performance of the project; and

 - All effort commitments must be met regardless of funding source.
 If effort is committed as cost sharing, it must be approved by the department head at the time of the proposal.
 All effort on the project should be included as a direct cost in the proposal budget unless authorized specifically as committed cost sharing and all effort commitments must be met.